-A light, flavorful, one-dish meal made with zucchini noodles, sautéed shrimp, cherry tomatoes, fresh dill and feta cheese.
+This is a light, one-dish meal made with zucchini noodles, sautéed shrimp, cherry tomatoes, fresh dill, and feta cheese.

 - 2 lbs summer squash (zucchini, yellow squash or a combination of the two)

 - 3/4 lb large shrimp, peeled and deveined (tails left on)

 - 3/4 pint cherry or grape tomatoes, halved

 - 1 tablespoon freshly squeezed lemon juice (or more to taste)

 - 2 to 3 tablespoons fresh dill, chopped